cscwcu/workshops/github/05_branches_prs_merging.md

    git pull origin main
    ```

 Congratulations!
 You've merged your changes from the new branch into the `main` branch.
 Merging is the process of combining the changes from one branch into another.
-When you merge a branch into another, the changes made in the branch are applied to the target branch.
+When you merge a branch into another, the changes made in the new branch are applied to the target branch.

 [Next: A Software Engineering Workflow Using Github](06_software_engineering_workflow.md)